kigster/neo-ring/README.md

 ## Where to get Support?

-Please feel free to file bug reports and submit pull requests on GitHub — [https://github.com/kigster/arli-cmake](https://github.com/kigster/arli-cmake) is the project URL, and this is the [issues](https://github.com/kigster/arli-cmake/issues) URL.
+Please feel free to file bug reports and submit pull requests start GitHub — [https://github.com/kigster/arli-cmake](https://github.com/kigster/arli-cmake) is the project URL, and this is the [issues](https://github.com/kigster/arli-cmake/issues) URL.

 ## License